 Sharell Bryant '06 is a software engineer in New York City.
 Sharell graduated from the University of Pennsylvania with a B.A. in cognitive science.

 Michael Maisel '06 is working in Washington, DC as the Policy and Communications Associate at Engage Cuba, a bipartisan 501(c)(4) public policy organization dedicated to supporting the ongoing U.S.‐Cuba normalization process and enacting legislation to reform U.S. travel and trade restrictions with Cuba.

-Daniel Wilhite '08, a recent Brown University graduate – with a triple major (!) in Latin American and Caribbean studies, urban studies, and history – has been awarded a Fulbright Study/Research Award for 2018 in Recife, Brazil!
-Daniel wrote that he "will be working on a public health project titled, "Classrooms and Terreiros: Conduits of PrEP Usage among Men Who have Sex with Men"; the project will involve the study of sexual health education related to newly developed Pre-Exposure Prophylaxsis HIV prevention medications in public schools and Candomblé terreiros in the metropolitan region of Recife.
+Daniel Wilhite '08 has been awarded a Fulbright Study/Research Award for 2018 in Recife, Brazil.
+Daniel wrote that he is working on a public health project that involves the study of sexual health education related to newly developed Pre-Exposure Prophylaxsis HIV prevention medications in public schools and Candomblé terreiros in the metropolitan region of Recife.

 Maddie Addis '10 is pursuing a degree in acting at Emerson College, where she has not only been busy as an actor/writer in a the sketch comedy troupe Jimmy's Traveling All-Stars, the repertory-style theatre group Mercutio Troupe, and the Emerson Shakespeare Society but is also a member of Emerson's Honors Program.

 Duncan Gallagher '10 is majoring in comparative literature at Brown University, where he is a writer for the Brown Noser, the university's satirical newspaper.
 Check out a few of his articles.
 This summer he is a production intern at the Public Theater in NYC.